 Healer is an online cannabis training school created by renowned integrative medicine physician Dr. Dustin Sulak D.O.
 This prestigious weed college, which is based in Maine, was launched to “empower individuals to live life to its fullest” through cannabis advocacy, education, and research.
 The school offers an annual subscription service, where you’ll gain access to not only six comprehensive courses on several different cannabis and CBD subjects but also other bonus exclusive perks not found in many other weed colleges.

-Trichome Institute is a renowned weed college based in Denver, Colorado, and owned by certified entrepreneur Mack Dawson.
+Trichome Institute is a renowned weed college based in Denver, Colorado, and owned by certified entrepreneur Max Montrose.
 The school offers four online marijuana classes, which cover cannabis interpening, consultancy, extraction & concentrates, and general cannabis education.
 These four weed courses can be purchased separately or as a bundle, and are designed primarily for business training but can be used for your career development as well.

 New York State Healthcare Provider Education: Medical Use of Marijuana